minotm/NTA/README.md

 ## Citation

-If you use the the code in this repository for your research, please cite our paper.
+If you use the code in this repository for your research, please cite our paper.

 ```
 @article {Minot2022.03.08.483422,